Make Sourdough Bread (Without Yeast) Using a Bread Machine

 As an Amazon Associate, I earn from qualifying purchases.

-Yes, you can make sourdough bread in your bread machine without commercial yeast!
-This method uses the machine’s DOUGH cycle for mixing and kneading, sparing you the hard work.
+Yes, you can make sourdough bread in a bread machine without commercial yeast!
+Use the DOUGH cycle for effortless mixing and kneading, then handle the fun parts—stretching, shaping, and baking in a conventional oven.
+With patience, you’ll enjoy a crusty, airy loaf with beautifully distributed holes.

 Sliced bread showing the even but open crumb.
 Pin